When you leave a job or retire, you have to decide what to do with the money you’ve saved in your 401(k). You usually have three options:

 Two Advantages of an IRA

-If you chose the IRA rollover route, you can keep making contributions to your IRA, receiving a tax deduction up to $5,500 ($6,500 if you are 50 or older), in years when you are self-employed.
+If you chose the IRA rollover route, you can keep making contributions to your IRA, receiving a tax deduction up to $6,000 ($7,000 if you are 50 or older), in years when you are self-employed.
+(Remember, these contribution limits may change over time.)

 If you need your retirement money in an emergency before you are 59½, it is also usually easier and faster to withdraw it from an IRA than a 401(k).